Joe Malone: 1908–1917

-As a junior Malone played with the Quebec Crescents and in 1909, at the age of 19, he joined the Quebec Bulldogs of the Eastern Canada Hockey Association, making his senior debut on January 2, 1909.
-He finished tied for first on the team in scoring with 8 goals in 12 games.
+Malone played hockey from an early age: he was noted in local newspapers as early as 1904 for his exploits, with one report calling him "a rising star".
+As a junior he played with the Quebec Crescents and in 1909, at the age of 19, he joined the Quebec Bulldogs of the Eastern Canada Hockey Association, making his senior debut on January 2, 1909.
+He finished tied for third on the team in scoring with 8 goals in 12 games.

-The next season, in 1910, a new league, the National Hockey Association (NHA) was formed, but did not allow Quebec to join.
+The next season, in 1910, a new league, the National Hockey Association (NHA), was formed but did not allow Quebec to join.
 Malone and several other Quebec players instead signed with the Waterloo Colts in the Ontario Professional Hockey League.
-With Waterloo Malone played eleven games and scored nine goals.
-The Quebec club was reformed in 1911 and joined the NHA, so Malone returned to the team, where he scored 9 goals in 13 games.
-He centred linemates such as Eddie Oatman and Jack Marks, he scored 21 goals in 18 games in the 1911–12 season as Quebec finished first in the league, and consequently won the Stanley Cup.
-Quebec again won the Cup in 1913 as Malone recorded 43 goals in 20 games – including a career-best nine goals in a Cup match against Sydney.
+With Waterloo, Malone played eleven games and scored nine goals.
+The Quebec club was reformed in 1911 and joined the NHA for the 1910–11 season, so Malone returned to the team, where he scored 9 goals in 13 games.
+He centred linemates such as Eddie Oatman and Jack Marks, he scored 21 goals in 18 games in the 1911–12 season, sixth overall in scoring, as Quebec finished first in the league, and consequently won the Stanley Cup.

+Quebec again won the Cup in 1913 as Malone led the league with 43 goals in 20 games, including a career-best nine goals in a Cup match against Sydney.
 His brother Jeff Malone also played for Quebec in 1913 when they won the Stanley Cup.
 Malone finished fourth in the NHA during the 1913–14 season, with 24 goals in 17 games.
-He missed some games in the 1914–15 season due to spraining an ankle during a game in January 1915, which kept him out until mid-February; in the 12 games he played he had 16 goals.
-Malone returned to form for 1915–16 when he finished second in goal scoring with 26 goals in 24 games.
+He missed some games in the 1914–15 season due to spraining an ankle during a game in January 1915, which kept him out until mid-February; in the 12 games he played, he had 16 goals.
+Malone returned to form for 1915–16 when he finished second in goal scoring in the league with 25 goals in 24 games.

 In 1916–17, Malone scored 41 goals in 19 games in the NHA, finishing tied for the scoring lead with Frank Nighbor of the Ottawa Senators.
-Malone was in the scoring lead until the final game of the season, when he played Nighbor and the Senators.
+Malone was in the scoring lead until the final game of the season when he played Nighbor and the Senators.
 Ottawa had two players cover Malone the entire game, while Nighbor was able to score 5 goals and finish tied.